|

 210. invitation

-a request (spoken or written) to participate or be present or take part in something
+a request to be present or take part in something

 The inhabitants were all doing well, it seemed, and all emulously hoping to do better still, and laying out the surplus of their gains in coquetry; so that the shop fronts stood along that thoroughfare with an air of invitation, like rows of smiling saleswomen.